-A long overdue dispatch from the Macabre Republic, and return to this particular blog feature (a follow-up to my eBook The Legend of Sleepy Hollow: Ultimate Annotated Edition).
-“Beyond Sleepy Hollow” explores further Washington Irving works of ghosts, goblins, and the Gothic.
+The return of the blogging follow-up to my eBook The Legend of Sleepy Hollow: Ultimate Annotated Edition.
+“Beyond Sleepy Hollow” explores other Washington Irving works of ghosts, goblins, and the Gothic.